ilyasbabu/100-days-of-code/README.md

 9. Important: (see No.4 above for a specific rule on this) Encourage others who are doing the same challenge on Twitter or elsewhere - by giving them props when they are posting updates on their progress, supporting them when things get difficult.
 Thus we will grow a community that is helpful and effective, which will lead to a higher success rate for each person involved.
 It's also more likely that you will stick to your own commitment, given that you will get acquainted with a couple people (or more) right away.
 10. If you find a great, helpful resource that others would benefit from, either submit a Pull Request to add it to the repo, or just tweet at me (see info below)

-## ⚡ Interested in meaningfully changing your life & getting the results you want?

-I publish a newsletter called [Do the Opposite](https://dotheopposite.substack.com/) every other week.
-It's main focus is providing practical tips and techniques for improving the quality of your life - drawing from a wide variety of themes, listed below.

 The themes covered are:
 - **Habit Change**.
 Learn how to successfully acquire good habits and how to quit bad ones.